LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/lambda-expressions.rst

 .. admonition:: Question

-   Suppose you have an array of first names, ``firstNames``, of people all with the same surname.
-What lambda expression would you pass to ``Select`` in the following code so that each name is appended by the given surname?
+   Suppose you have an array of first names, ``firstNames``, of people each with the last name Smith.
+What lambda expression would you pass to ``Select`` in the following code so that each name is appended by the its surname?

    .. sourcecode:: csharp